dlstreamer/pipeline-server/samples/kubernetes/docs/stream-density.md

 - instance=96ad090cac9311ec984ec2ba86c884b6, state=RUNNING, 32fps
 ```

-See all the streams are over 30fps so a stream density of 8 has been achieved.
+See all the streams have state=RUNNING if so, a stream density of 8 has been achieved.

 Use CTRL+C to stop streams, pipeline will be in `ABORTED` state after.